JeffTheK/ubiquit/doc/load.md

 # Load

  The load keyword is used to load additional source code files using a `library/filles` way.
 Raises if file not found.
-Loading files without he `.ub` extension will raise error.
+Loading files without he `.ubi` extension will not raise error if it is a work on multi language supported platform.

 ### Syntax